Urpagin/DiscordGuildSpammer/README.md

 # Quality

-Done in a rush, not great.
-Lots of `expect()`s.
+This tool was developed quickly and may not meet high standards of code quality.
+It contains numerous expect() statements and lacks robust error handling.

 # Why?

-To celebrate the new year.
+This tool was created to celebrate the New Year with automated Discord messages.